jhudsl/tidyversecourse/docs/03-tidying.md

 ##          102
 ```

-The "Total" type is not really a formal type of healthcare coverage.
+The "Total" type is not really a formal type of health care coverage.
 It really represents just the total number of people in the state.
 This is useful information and we can include it as a column called `tot_pop`.
 To accomplish this, we'll first store this information in a data frame called `pop`.

 ```r